 Why Do You Want Graded Reading Lists?

-Even if your child is reading at an above grade reading average, or under, you still want to try to find books in their grade level.
-More importantly, you want to find books in their interest level.
+Even if your child is reading at an above-grade reading average, or under, you still want to try to find books in their grade level.
+More importantly, you want to find books at their interest level.

 Use these lists as a guide to finding new books for your kids to read and to finding new books in similar genres.
 Some on the lists are the first in a series.
 My kids and I both prefer series to single books.

 You can use these books to create your own novel studies as well.
 Novel studies are a great way to focus your learning on one topic.